 SKU Segregation in Cartons

-A critical Kroger requirement: no different PO-level SKUs may be mixed within a single carton.
-If a PO specifies 500 units of SKU A and 300 units of SKU B, you cannot pack 250 of A and 150 of B in one carton.
+A critical Kroger rule: no different PO-level SKUs may be mixed within a single carton.
+If a PO specifies 500 units of SKU A and 300 units of SKU B, you cannot pack 250 of A and 150 of B in one box.
 Each carton must contain only one SKU from a single PO line.
-This requirement facilitates DC receiving, allows for carton-level damage assessment, and enables accurate inventory accounting.
-Violating this requirement triggers chargebacks on every mixed carton until the packing configuration is corrected.

 Barcode and Labeling Standards